betterlink/betterlink-interface/README.md

 **Test Mode**

 To demo basic selections and highlighting on the example site, 'test mode' should be sufficient for most tasks.
+This pings the production server, but won't persist a new selection to the database.

 This will even work for testing new selections on third-party webpages.
 Eventually though, you'll need to view examples of real, highlighted content.
 To do this, you'll need to disable 'test mode', and this can only be done during initialization.

 To do this, replace `betterlink.init();` with